 You are never too old to learn or experience new things.

-You can pick up an old hobby you dropped, or find a new one to pursue.
+You can pick up a former hobby or find a new one to pursue.
 What are your interests?
-You can bet that there is a group of people available through the Internet you can contact that have the same interests.
+You can bet that there is a group of people in your community or online who have the same interests.

-Take an online class about another culture, or just spend time in nature at a local park.
-Challenge your brain with new and varied activities like studying a new subject you’ve never explored or picking up a new skill—art, playing an instrument, or developing new computer skills.
+Take an online class, or just spend time in nature at a local park.
+Challenge your brain with new and varied activities like studying a new subject you’ve never explored or picking up a new skill — art, playing an instrument, or developing new computer skills.

-If you have the means, take that trip you’ve talked about for years, buy the car you’ve always wanted, or even move to that special destination you’ve dreamed about.
+If you have the means, take that trip you’ve always talked about, buy the car you’ve always wanted, or even move to that special destination you’ve always dreamed of.

 Hold on and Let Go

-Now is your golden time.
-Learn to cope with changes and focus on what you have.
-Hold onto those things that help maintain you physically, emotionally, and cognitively, but let yourself enjoy your life to the fullest.
-After all, you are the one who creates your golden years!
+Now is your time.
+Learn to cope with changes and focus on the positives in your life.
+Hold onto those things that help maintain you physically, emotionally and cognitively, but let go of those that keep you from living your life to the fullest.
+After all, you are the one who determines how golden these years will be!